xavier2933/PORTFOLIO/Python/README.md

 # Python Folder
 - Here you will find a selection of my favorite Python projects.

+## foodSearch.py
+- Used Google places API to search for restaurants within a given radius and return a random item
+- Fun to try, actually very useful for me

 ## F22/23 gradeCalc.py
 - Grade calculators for my finals in fall of 2022 and fall of 2023.
 I think it's interesting to see how my code has improved and the different ways I approached the problems.